appsquickly/typhoon/README.md

     <component class="CampaignQuest" id="quest" scope="prototype">
         <description>
             Knight has a dependency on any class conforming to the Quest protocol.
-In this case it's a [CampaignQuest class]
+In this case it's a [CampaignQuest class].
         </description>

         <property name="imageUrl" value="http://www.appsquick.ly/theQuest.jpg">